Principursa/demorepocontracts/README.md

-# Oasis Starter dApp
+# Smartcontract, scripts and basic frontend example for myMesh

-This is a skeleton for confidential Oasis dApps:
+minimal example for myMesh contract and interface:

-- `backend` contains the example MessageBox Solidity contract and Hardhat utils for deploying the contract and managing it via command line.
+- `backend` contains the myMesh Solidity contract and Hardhat utils for deploying the contract and managing it via command line.
-- `frontend` contains a React-based web application which communicates with your smart contract.
+- `frontend` contains a React-based web application which communicates with the myMesh smart contract.

 This monorepo is set up for `pnpm`.
 Install dependencies by running: